monero-ecosystem/meta/readme.md

 + [The Monero flyer](https://github.com/monero-ecosystem/Monero-flyer) (maintained by erciccione and SamsungGalaxyPlayer)
 + [Stellumo](https://github.com/monero-ecosystem/Stellumo) -  A project to render the entire Monero blockchain as fractal art (maintained by Starmute)
 + [promo-video](https://github.com/monero-ecosystem/promo-video) - Text and translations of all the community videos (maintained by ajs-xmr)
-+ [Monero-Crypto-Lock](https://github.com/monero-ecosystem/Monero-Crypto-Lock) - Programmable locks via public-key cryptography using Monero
++ [Monero-Crypto-Lock](https://github.com/monero-ecosystem/Monero-Crypto-Lock) - Programmable locks via public-key cryptography using Monero (maintained by dougbebber)
-+ [monero-pgp-messenger](https://github.com/monero-ecosystem/monero-pgp-messenger) - Send PGP encrypted messages via Monero/IPFS
++ [monero-pgp-messenger](https://github.com/monero-ecosystem/monero-pgp-messenger) - Send PGP encrypted messages via Monero/IPFS (maintained by ajs-xmr)
-+ [XMR-ETA](https://github.com/monero-ecosystem/XMR-ETA) -  A tool predicts the Estimated Time of Arrival of Monero (XMR) transaction
++ [XMR-ETA](https://github.com/monero-ecosystem/XMR-ETA) -  A tool predicts the Estimated Time of Arrival of Monero (XMR) transaction (maintained by Lafudoci)
 &nbsp;

 **Warning:** All repositories in this project are maintained by community members and not by the Monero Core Team.
 Make your own researches before using any projects stored in these repositories.